 They must also have a lock that is strong enough to prevent children from opening it by themselves.

-Unlike barriers, safety covers and shelters are protective devices that directly cover the surface of the water.
-In addition to their safety objective, these devices prevent leaves and other undesirable elements from entering the water, and limit evaporation and the drop in temperature, making maintenance easier.
+Like safety covers, pool shelters are protective devices that cover the surface of the water directly, to prevent direct access to the water when the shelter is closed.
+Shelters also make day-to-day pool maintenance easier, by preventing leaves and other undesirable elements from getting into the water, while limiting evaporation and the drop in temperature.

 Image: pool shelter